Running an OCI Container on FreeBSD with Podman and ocijail

 runtimeimage is too minimal for real work.
 Nopkg, nodrill, nohost, nogetent.
 DNS lookups fail silently because the resolver infrastructure is incomplete.
 Usefreebsd-notoolchainfor testing: it’s 280 MB but has a full userland.Image tags are

 15.0, not15.0-RELEASE.
 Every FreeBSD user will try15.0-RELEASEfirst (because that’s whatfreebsd-versionprints).
 The error message (“manifest unknown”) doesn’t tell you it’s a tag problem.
 Save yourself 5 minutes: the tag matches the release number without the-RELEASEsuffix.Both Podman and Buildah are experimental.
 The pkg install messages say it explicitly: “should be used for evaluation and testing purposes only.”
-This is honest engineering from the FreeBSD team, not a disclaimer to ignore.
-Expect rough edges.
+Take that at face value and expect rough edges.

 What’s Next

-- Networking: Container networking on FreeBSD - IP connectivity, port forwarding, pods, and why DNS service discovery doesn’t work out of the box.
+- Networking: Container networking on FreeBSD - IP connectivity, port forwarding, pods, and why DNS service discovery doesn’t work out of the box with CNI.

 Sources and references: